XaveScor/smartbundle/README.md

 Currently, we support all `bin` [specifications](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#bin) except for `sh` files.
 Also, we guarantee that the bin files will execute as expected.

 ## FAQ
+### SmartBundle have an issue
+Please, look at the [known fixable issues](./docs/isses.md) before creating your own one.
+Some bugs already have a solution but cannot be fixed without user action.

 ### Why don't you minify the output?
 Minification is typically needed only for production.
 During development, readable, unminified output helps with debugging.